What is an enterprise browser?

 Solution: Enterprise browsers enable secure and controlled access to corporate resources from personal devices.
 They can ensure separation of work and personal data by restricting downloads onto a personal device and applying security policies tuned for BYOD.
 Outside the enterprise browser, the personal device stays personal so there’s no compromising user privacy.

-Contractor and Third-Party Access
+Contractor and third-party access

 Challenge: Contractors need access to corporate applications and resources.
 Providing access to an unmanaged device risks exposing sensitive information, and provisioning laptops or virtual desktops adds cost and complexity.

 Solution: With an enterprise browser, organizations can offer contractors controlled access to necessary applications and data, without provisioning new devices.
 Policies can be fine-tuned to limit access based on the contractor's role, location, or device, ensuring they have only the information necessary to complete their tasks.
 Data protections ensure that sensitive information never leaks outside the browser.
+For example, the Enterprise Browser can redirect file downloads from an unmanaged device to in-browser secure storage to prevent data leakage.
+Many organizations are using the Enterprise Browser in place of more complex VDI or DaaS implementations to give contractors or BYOD users secure web access.

 Challenge: VDI solutions provide centrally managed access to corporate environments but are expensive, complex to manage, and often deliver a subpar user experience.